Eden-Sobol/js-frontend/README.md

  <br>

  edit("myId", "div id="newId"", "inner") --> < div  id="newId" >< / div > (you need to edit inner content manually)

+ALSO
+you can use document.getElementById('yourId').style.top = "something" to position it